Zeticon/drupal-media-mediahaven/README.md

 *   [Ctools](https://drupal.org/project/ctools)
 *   [Styles](https://drupal.org/project/styles)
 *   [Plupload](https://drupal.org/project/plupload)

+Upload the mediahaven module to "sites/all/modules" and rename the folder to "media_mediahaven" if necessary or rename the zip file to "media_mediahaven" before uploading.

 Go to the "Modules" panel in your admin view and enable the listed modules.

 Required Library